NCT07124780

 • Active substance use problem (other than nicotine) that warrants treatment

-• Comorbid psychiatric conditions that significantly elevate the risk of study participation
+• Comorbid psychiatric conditions that significantly elevate the risk of study participation such as psychotic disorders or bipolar disorder

 Contact the study team to confirm eligibility.